rnleach/eco-lib/README.md

   I redefined many of the builtin types to be more succinct.
 So uint64_t is u64 and the like.
 I think many people find this annoying, but types are so ubiquitous it seems weird to make their names so long.
 Save the long names for custom or unusual types.
 Also some of the renames (like size and byte) convey intent better than ptrdiff_t and char.

 ### String slices
   Basic string slices.
 This amounts to a fat-pointer that includes the string length.
+Includes some basic functionality for finding or splitting on substrings or characters and counting lines.

 ### Math
   I include random numbers, Kahan summation, and mathematical constants in this library because they do not depend on OS specific code.